mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.31: 2023-04-14

+Created options for creating text file for the generation of a townguard Watch and Company.

 Update 1.30: 2023-04-13

 Created two new functions and two override functions in the RunProgram files (RunProgram.h & RunProgram.cpp) to improve code efficiency.